hackbraten68/it-professionals-docs/src/content/docs/security/10-aws-cloudtrail.md

 :::tip[What you'll learn]

-This module will describe AWS CloudTrail, a service that helps you monitor requests to the Amazon Web Services (AWS) services that you use.2
+This module will describe AWS CloudTrail, a service that helps you monitor requests to the Amazon Web Services (AWS) services that you use.

 :::